bseddon/xml-signer/README.md

 Another limitation is that the only mechanism available to sign a signature is by using X509 certificates in the context of the public key infrastructure (PKI).
 These are the same type of certificates used by web sites and browers though usually with different key use attributes.

+The final limitation is the lack of support for manifests.
+These are references to other elements within an XML document within which elements involved in the signature can be placed.
+This signer will not use any alternative place and is unable to verify a signature that uses such alternative locations.

 ## Conformance

 To check the generated XML conforms to the specification, they are verified using the [XAdES Conformance Checker (XAdESCC)](https://signatures-conformance-checker.etsi.org/pub/index.php) created by [Juan Carlos Cruellas](https://ieeexplore.ieee.org/author/37296299300).
 This tool has been created using Java and is provided via [ETSI](https://www.etsi.org/) which is the ESO responsible for the XAdES specification.
 XAdESCC checks all aspects of a signature including the computed digests.
 Using this tool helps to ensure a signature produced by one tool can be verified by another tool and vice-versa.
 A C# program is also used to confirm generated signatures can be verified by the XML-DSig support included within the *System.Security.Cryptography.Xml* namespace.